johannespetereit/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications.md

 5. On the **MongoDB to Azure Database for CosmosDB Offline Migration Wizard** pane, enter the following values for the **Select source** tab:

     - **Mode**: Standard mode
-    - **Source server name**: Enter the Private IP Address of the Build Agent VM used in this lab.
+    - **Source server name**: Enter the Private IP Address you copied in step 1.
     - **Server port**: 27017
     - **Require SSL**: Unchecked